-The Department of International Relations and European Studies, Faculty of Social Studies, Masaryk University together with our partners is happy to announce the summer school on energy security titled Energy Infrastructure and Policy Repercussions.
-The eighth year of this summer school, which already earned an excellent international reputation, takes place in the UNESCO World Heritage City of Telč.
+The Department of International Relations and European Studies, Faculty of Social Studies, Masaryk University together with our partners is happy to announce the summer school on energy security titled Energy in Europe: Sources and Politics.
+The eighth year of th energy security summer school, which already earned an excellent international reputation, takes place in the UNESCO World Heritage City of Telč.

 The summer school will be dealing with highly topical issue of oil pipelines, gas infrastructure and electricity transmission in Europe, with a special focus on Central and Eastern Europe.
 In the fast developing interconnected European energy market the importance of energy infrastructure becomes ever higher.
 This summer school responds to this trend and offers lectures, expert insights and analyses on the topic of development of oil, gas and electricity infrastructure and its main problems and opportunities.
 Geopolitics, international politics, EU energy policy and basic technical aspects will also be discussed during the summer course.

 The summer school will be held from August 3 to August 10, 2019 and will host various foreign and Czech energy security experts.
 The summer school will last six full working days, each dedicated to a specific topic within the issue.
 The core of the program comprises of issue-related lectures and practice-oriented workshop focusing on policy repercussions, relations with major energy producers, hydrocarbons development, electricity production and transportation etc.